masala/masala-parser/README.md

 console.info('sum: ',parseOperation('2+2').value);
 ```

 We will give priority to sum, then multiplication, then scalar.
-If we had put scalar() first, we would have first
+If we had put `scalar()` first, we would have first
-accept '2', then what could we do with '+2' ?
-It's not a valid sum.
+accepted `2`, then what could we do with `+2` alone ?
+It's not a valid sum !

 ## try(x).or(y)

 `or()` will often be used with `try()`.
-Like Parsec, Masala-Parser  It can parse  infinite look-ahead grammars but
+Like Haskell's Parsec, Masala-Parser can parse infinite look-ahead grammars but
- it performs best on predictive (LL[1]) grammars.
+ performs best on predictive (LL[1]) grammars.

-With `try()`, we can look a bit ahead of next characters, then go back
+With `try()`, we can look a bit ahead of next characters, then go back:

         F.try(sum()).or(F.try(multiplication())).or(scalar())
         // try(sum()) parser in action